Preparing Your Child

 Tips for Preparing Your Child

-Here are some tips to help your child feel safer about their upcoming visit:
+Here are some tips to help your child feel safer about their upcoming stay:

 - Listen to your child.

 - Be honest about what will happen and what may hurt.

 - Use one of your child’s stuffed animals to show what will happen and encourage them to ask questions and talk about their fears.

 - Reassure your child that you will be with them as much as you can.

-- Reassure your child that having to go to the hospital, clinic or for surgery does not mean they have done something wrong.
+- Reassure your child that having to go to the hospital does not mean they have done something wrong.

 - Encourage your child to bring toys or activities from home to play with during waiting times.

 Helping Children of Different Ages

 A child understands things based on their age and developmental level.
 You probably have many ideas of your own.
 Here are some of ours that you might also find helpful.

 Infants and toddlers

 Infants and toddlers need to have familiar objects around them at the hospital.
 Bring along your child's favorite toy, blanket or other comfort item.

-As children get older, you can talk with them about going to the clinic and about what will happen while they're there.
+As children get older, you can talk with them about going to the hospital and about what will happen while they're there.
 It is important to let them express their feelings.

-Saying "I'll bet you're wondering what it's going to be like at the clinic, aren't you?" rather than "How do you feel?" will encourage your child to talk.
+Saying "I'll bet you're wondering what it's going to be like at the hospital, aren't you?" rather than "How do you feel?" will encourage your child to talk.

 Let your child be the doctor to a doll or stuffed toy.
 They can "operate" on it, give it "shots" or just apply a Band-Aid.
 Your child might express their feelings more clearly while they’re playing than if you ask them directly.

 Reassure your child that you'll stay with them when you can and that other people will take care of them if you can't be there.

 Teenagers are able to understand more information about their illness and treatment.
 They may, however, be reluctant to ask questions about things they don't understand.
 Encourage your teenager to talk to their doctors and nurses about their condition.